SpockBauru/CSG_Terrain/README.md

 ## Limitations
-CSG Terrain only works in the editor.
+The terrain can only be edited inside Godot's editor.
 It's too heavy for the player's machine.

 CSG Terrain is not designed to work with a high number of [Divs](#the-csg-terrain-node).
 Instead, consider placing several smaller terrains.